Men’s Basketball: Huskies falter on biggest stage, get upset thanks to Allen’s 37 points

 Allen was everywhere Thursday night, particularly down the final stretch of the game, knocking down big shot after big shot to halt the persistent Huskies team, who overcame a 14-point deficit.
 He finished the night with 37 on 10-for-24 shooting, six rebounds, three assists and two steals.
 A perfect 13-for-13 from the free throw line really bolstered his game, as he drew a whopping 13 fouls of UConn’s 17 registered.

-“He just happened to make more tough shots than he missed tonight,” said Connecticut guard Tyrese Martin after the game.
+“He just happened to make more tough shots than he missed tonight,” said Connecticut guard Tyrese Martin.

 As much as this was the “Teddy Buckets” show all night in front of the Buffalo crowd, Thursday’s loss was a very winnable game for the Huskies.
 UConn was caught off guard early, having only six points to their name by the under-12 timeout, yet somehow still in the lead.
 Despite a little generated steam from the offense after that, they stopped cold yet again, allowing a 12-2 run from the Aggies before the half.
 At the break, the Huskies were down by 10.